-As of August 14, 2007 we held approximately \$182 million in cash and investments.
+As of November 9, 2007 we held approximately \$161 million in cash, restricted cash and investments.
+Of this amount, approximately \$53 million is restricted cash as required by a letter of credit providing security on the company's commitment to purchase certain equipment.
 In the near-term, we believe that cash and investment balances are sufficient to enable us to fund early works construction through 2008 (excluding substantial Brisas construction activities).
 The timing and extent of additional funding or project financing, if any, depends on a number of important factors, including, but not limited to the actual timetable of our future work plans, our assessment of the financial markets, the political, regulatory and economic conditions in Venezuela, our share price and the price of gold and copper.
 We provide no assurances that we will be able to obtain the substantial additional financing that will be needed to construct Brisas.
 Failure to raise the required funds will mean we will be unable to construct and operate Brisas.